-The secondary school shall accept credits received from other accredited secondary schools.
+The secondary school shall accept credits received from other accredited secondary schools, including summer school credits, when the summer school credit is earned in compliance with summer school regulations (see number 8 under summer school regulations).
 Students entering an accredited high school from a non-accredited school may establish credits through an examination given by the receiving school or by other means as determined by local school authorities.